India Summer Volunteer Program 2015

 What immunizations/vaccinations will I need?

-Are there more expenses once I arrive in India?
+Are there more expenses once I arrive in Delhi?

 What hours will I volunteer every day?

 Volunteers usually work for 5 to 6 hours a day depending on their program.
 You will have weekend off so you can go to travel on weekends.
-However some organizations will need you to work on some Saturdays as well.
+However, volunteers need to be flexible, open minded and understand that work requirements can change as well on certain occasions.

-Where can I change my money in India?
-Are there ATM’s in India?
+Where can I change my money in Delhi?
+Are there ATMs in Delhi?